Mike-Neto/img_diff/README.md

 Comparison is done using [the SSIM algorithm](https://ece.uwaterloo.ca/~z70wang/research/ssim/) at multiple weighed resolutions and relies on the [dssim](https://crates.io/crates/dssim) crate for the comparisons of png images.

-BMP files are compared using a by pixel sample algorithm and the output is the MOD of the diffrence between each of the pixel components (rgb)
+BMP files are compared using a by pixel sample algorithm and the output is the MOD of the difference between each of the pixel components (rgb)

 The value returned is 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference for PNG.

-The value returned for bmp images 0 if images are equal and a positive number that scales with the amout of diffrences.
+The value returned for bmp images 0 if images are equal and a positive number that scales with the amount of differences.

 ## Future Features

 * Support multiple format's of images (JPEG).
 * Allow for a threshold to output diff file.
-* Provide a single unit of diffrence.
+* Provide a single unit of difference.

 ## Usage

-    img_diff -s path\to\images -d path\to\images\to\compare -f path\to\output\diff\images
+    img_diff -s path\to\images -d path\to\images\to\compare -f path\to\output\diff\images -t

-Will go trough all the files in the -s dir and subdir's and compare them to the ones in the -d outputing diff files if a difrence is found to -f dir.
+Will go trough all the files in the -s dir and subdir's and compare them to the ones in the -d outputting diff files if a difference is found to -f dir.

+	-v

+enables verbose mode

+	-t

+enable multi-threaded mode, this is faster on multi-core machines.

+## Usage in CI

+	img_diff -s path\to\images -d path\to\images\to\compare -f path\to\output\diff\images -v -t 2> results/output.txt

+This will enable verbose output and enable the results of failed comparisons to be put into output.txt We can use this to enable CI with

+	if [[ -s results/output.txt ]]; then exit 1; else exit 0; fi

 ## Compile from source
      git clone https://github.com/Mike-Neto/img_diff.git